9 Ways Some People Will Take Advantage of You

 - Feigning Ignorance or Confusion.
 Playing dumb, or acting like they don’t know what you’re talking about, which can throw you off balance and make you doubt yourself.

 Do any of these tactics sound familiar?
 Have you ever been emotionally ambushed by a coercive friend, coworker, or family member?
 Knowledge is power.
-Recognizing these tricks can help keep you from being ambushed.
+Recognizing these tricks can help keep you from getting hurt.